thelightdesigner/ScuffedWalls/Functions.md

 - easing: string

 ## Math & Random
 Math expressions are computed inside of { } symbols.
-A random floating point number is yeilded from Random(val1,val2).
-A random integer is yeilded from RandomInt(val1,val2).
+A random floating point number is yielded from Random(val1,val2).
+A random integer is yielded from RandomInt(val1,val2).

 ```
 0:Wall